 Five London Book Cafes:

-Many of the bookshops in London will also a cafe but if you want a specifically bookish cafe to rest at, look no further.
+Many of the bookshops in London will also have a cafe but if you want a dedicated book cafe to rest at, look no further.

 Phlox Books – Books, booze, coffee, and literary events, what more do you need?